 However, to preserve the tradition, it must be passed on by the people who maintain and upgrade it.
+Often, these skills require long-term training, and tourist interpretation of cultural heritage is a good way toward sustainability.
 Despite the exceptional abundance of these natural, historical, and cultural attractions that foster local authenticity, only a small number of them have been valorised and included in the overall destination offer.
-Modern technologies should be encouraged to be part of a heritage interpretation in order to enable people with disabilities and all vulnerable groups to access these services more easily.
+Modern technologies should be a part of heritage interpretation.